dojo/docs/welcome.rst

   * `dojox.data.HtmlStore <dojox/data/HtmlStore>`_

-    An extension of `dojox.data.HtmlTableStore <dojox/data/HtmlTableStore>`_ to work with HTML tables, lists, and collections of DIV and SPAN tags
+    An enhanced replacement for `dojox.data.HtmlTableStore <dojox/data/HtmlTableStore>`_ to work with HTML tables, lists, and collections of DIV and SPAN tags.

   * `dojox.data.HtmlTableStore <dojox/data/HtmlTableStore>`_

-    A read interface to work with HTML tables
+    *deprecated* A read interface to work with HTML tables

   * `dojox.data.jsonPathStore <dojox/data/jsonPathStore>`_